Two butterflies went out at noon

 Report was not to me.

-We are busy working to bring Emily Dickinson's "Two Voyagers" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "Two Voyagers" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Two Voyagers" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.